Temporal Reasoning on Implicit Events from Distant Supervision: Experiments

 \subsection{Baselines and Systems}

-We use T5-Large implemented in \citet{wolf2019transformers} as our base sequence-to-sequence model for both \modelsingle{} and the duration model in \S\ref{sec:duration-estimation} as it provides faster iterations compared to the larger variations.
-We use 32 batch size, 5e-3 learning rate and early stopping.
-We observe that \modelsingle{} converges after 35k steps (1M instances) and the duration model converges after 80k steps (2.5M instances).
-We use 32 batch size, 5e-3 learning rate and run 50 epochs for all \datasetname{} experiments.
-We repeat each experiment three times with different random seeds and report the averaged result.
+We use T5-Large implemented by \citet{wolf2019transformers} as our base sequence-to-sequence model for both \modelpattern{} and the duration model in \S\ref{sec:duration-estimation} as it provides for faster iterations.
+We use early stopping, batch size of 32 and other default parameters. \modelpattern{} converges after 45k steps ($\sim$1.4M instances) and the duration model converges after 80k steps ($\sim$2.6M instances).
+We use these pre-trained weights in \modelsymbolic{} as well as \modelzeroshot{} which uses no \datasetname{} supervision.

-We use two sets of baselines: one involving only the same base model T5-Large, and another set using other architectures.
-For the first set, we compare with a single T5-Large that is fine-tuned on \datasetname{}'s training set (\textbf{BaseLM}) to see the effect of our pattern-based pre-training strategy in \S\ref{sec:pattern-based-pretraining}.
-We also train a T5-Large model that is first fine-tuned on 20k start-time comparison instances from MATRES (\textbf{BaseLM-MATRES}) \cite{NingWuRo18} before fine-tuned on \datasetname{}, in order to see the effect of additional human supervision.
-For the second set, we compare with a \textbf{biLSTM} model (as used in \citet{bowman2015large}), \textbf{Roberta-Large} \cite{Liu2019RoBERTaAR} and \textbf{T5-3B}, a larger variant of T5.
-All baseline models follow a standard TE setup.